srdtrk/cw-ica-controller/README.md

 ## Acknowledgements

 Much thanks to [Art3mix](https://github.com/Art3miX) for all the helpful discussions and nailing down of the encoding/decoding issues.
+Also thanks to [0xekez](https://github.com/0xekez) for their work on [cw-ibc-example](https://github.com/0xekez/cw-ibc-example) which was a great reference for CosmWasm IBC endpoints and interchaintest.